 The 3.5 mm jack socket can be used to connect a stereo headphone.
-This provides an easy way to recognize interferences and thus to find a good place for an undisturbed operation.
+This provides an easy and affective way to detect interfering devices and thus to find the best place for an undisturbed operation.
 Note that the headphone has to be unplugged during normal operation.